 Aston Martin: the past, the present, and the future Update!
 Ford confirms Aston Martin is for sEnlarge Photo

-The introduction of the DB7 in the mid 90’s marked a turnaround for the company, with sales for that model alone totalling 5000 units over its life.
-At its release the DB7 was considered one of the most beautiful cars of all time and is considered by some still to this day.
-Ford’s new investment and manufacturing techniques allowed AM to build and sell more cars in the last 20 years than it had over its entire life prior.
+The introduction of the DB7 in the mid '90s marked a turnaround for the company, with sales for that model alone totalling 5,000 units over its life.
+At its release, the DB7 was considered one of the most beautiful cars of all time and is considered by some still to this day.
+Ford’s new investment and manufacturing techniques allowed Aston Martin to build and sell more cars in the last 20 years than it had over its entire life prior.